-- Apply via paper application: Choose this option if you are using a paper copy of the school's application.
+- Apply via paper application: Choose this option if you are using a paper copy of the school’s application.
 You will never be able to access the online application.
 You will fill it out entirely by hand and mail it to the school.
-You can assign your LORs and evaluations and purchase an LSAC Law School Report using this option.
+You can assign your LORs and purchase an LSAC Law School Report using this option.
 Some schools do not offer this option.

 Once you have selected an application method (see above), click Apply.
 In the application’s workspace, click Application to open the application.

 You must delete your temporary Internet files and cookies.
 Instructions for each supported browser follow:

 - Firefox: Select History from the menu bar, then Clear Recent History.
 Make sure both the Cache and Cookies boxes are checked, and select the time range to clear (we recommend selecting Everything).
 Then click Clear Now.
 If you have never cleared your cache and cookies before, this may take a few minutes.

 - Internet Explorer: Go to the Tools menu, select Internet options, then click the General tab (if it is not already selected for you).
 In the Browsing History section, click Delete.
 Make sure the Temporary Internet Files and Cookies boxes are checked, then click Delete at the bottom.
 If you have never cleared your cache and cookies before, this may take a few minutes.